Nepal Trekking Gear. What to Wear, What to Take.

 Make sure you can fasten your water bottle easily to the outside of your pack.
 You’ll need to be able to access it easily

 Camelback type drinking systems are also useful for trekking in Nepal, but not necessary for just seeing cities and sights (or visiting Chitwan).
 We have a system like this that we use for running, that has also been to EBC with us.
 You’ll need a trekking pack or daypack that has a water bladder sleeve and outlet.
 You’ll need to buy tthis separately Take a look at these bladders here.
-I would be very careful keeping the mouth part clean as dust (and dried fecal matter) from the trail will tend to stick to it.
+I would be very careful keeping the mouth part clean as dust (and dried faecal matter) from the trail will tend to stick to it.

 You can buy Nalgene type water bottles in Kathmandu but I’m not comfortable with them, are they real?
 Are the BPA toxins in the plastic going to leach into your water?
 Kathmandu is full of fake gear, most of it is fine to use, but I wouldn’t trust a fake bottle.